cirosantilli/git-tutorial/index.md

 Check out the [add], [rm] and [reset] commands to see how it behaves (it is only cool once you start changing the repo).

-#definition: index
+#working tree

+Is all the "regular" files that lie outside the `.git` directory.

+#index

-Is where git stores what will be kept for next version
+Is where git stores what will be kept for next version.

 It can modified with may commands such as [add], [rm], [mv], or [reset].

-#definition: working tree

-Is all the "regular" files that lie outside the `.git` dir.
+#staged

+When a file on the working tree is added to the index, its changes are said to be *staged*.

+By analogy, if you modify the working tree and don't add it to the index, the changes are said to be *unstaged*.

 #ls-files